Uberi/University-Notes/GENE123/GENE123.md

 When we have a voltage source, we often consider it and both its terminals as a supernode, and then write an extra voltage equation.

+Voltage sources are the most common use of supernodes.

 Mesh Analysis
 -------------